 Other things you can do to prevent the spread of scabies include:

 - Wash all clothes, bedding, and towels used within 3 days before beginning your treatment in hot, soapy water.
 Dry them on high heat.
 Dry clean items you can’t wash at home.
+Wash and dry these items after treatment of the entire household.

 - Place items you can’t wash, like stuffed animals and upholstery, in a sealed plastic bag and stow away for at least 72 hours.
 This will starve the mites.